dongdongye96/doctorai/README.md

 ## Contribution
-Contributions to the ChatGPT AI Doctor Plugin are welcome.
+Contributions to the ChatGPT Plugin DoctorAI are welcome.
 Please submit a pull request or issue on the repository page.

 ## License
 This project is licensed under the [GAGP](LICENSE).

 ## Contact
-For questions and support, please contact the project team at [email address].
+For questions and support, please contact the project team at [dong5655@outlook.com].

 ## Disclaimer
 The ChatGPT Plugin DoctorAI is not a replacement for professional medical advice or treatment.
 It should be used for informational purposes only.
 Always seek the advice of a healthcare professional with any questions regarding a medical condition.